raycast/script-commands/README.md

 ### Error Handling

 If the script exits with a status code not equal to 0, Raycast interprets it as failed and shows a toast that the script failed to run.
 If this script has inline or compact mode, the last line of the output will be used as an error message.
-Consider this example for bash script:
+Consider this example for a bash script:
 ```bash
 if ! [[ $value =~ $regex ]] ; then
   echo "Invalid value provided"